jeffrom/tunk/README.md

 The default policy configuration triggers a release for all commits except `test`, `chore`, and `docs`, which is a reasonably low-friction way to release.
 Custom policies can also be defined in `tunk.yaml`.
 It's also possible to disable one or both of the default policies.
 If no policies match any commits, or no policies are set, tunk will fail (unless an override flag, such as `--minor`, is provided).
 An easy way to require a manual override is to run `tunk --no-policy` (or set `policies: []` in tunk.yaml).

-### templates

-tunk can read and write tags according to a template.
-See `tunk --help` for more information.

 ### release candidates

 Prerelease versions can be released on the main branch in additional to regular releases.
 For example, running `tunk rc` will create tag `v1.2.3-rc.0`.
 If tunk is called again with the same arguments on a later commit (that results in the same version `v1.2.3`), it will be tagged `v1.2.3-rc.1`, and so on. tunk ignores the build metadata portion of semver strings.